kennes913/dotfiles/README.md

 # . files

-Install tools and configure shells on both OSX and Linux (tbd).
+Install tools and configure shells on both OSX and Linux.

 ### Structure